-I spent three-months as a travel nurse in Scottsdale and one of my main goals when living there was to visit as many surrounding towns as possible.
-Before moving to Arizona, I knew that there was the Grand Canyon, Horseshoe Bend, Antelope Canyon and more… but I had no clue the extent of beauty and nature that is found within the state.
+I spent three months as a travel nurse in Scottsdale and one of my main goals when living there was to visit as many surrounding towns as possible.
+Before moving to Arizona, I knew that there was the Grand Canyon, Horseshoe Bend, Antelope Canyon, and more… but I had no clue the extent of beauty and nature that is found within the state.
 There’s national parks, natural wonders, abandoned ghost towns, and more!
-Two towns that I had heard about before arriving to Scottsdale were both Flagstaff and Sedona.
+Two towns that I had heard about before arriving in Scottsdale were both Flagstaff and Sedona.
 But if you’re coming to Arizona and only have time to visit one, which is it?
 So, Flagstaff vs Sedona… which town is better to visit?

 Flagstaff vs Sedona

-Flagstaff is is located 2.5 hours north of Scottsdale.
-Its known as a college town, housing Northern Arizona University, it’s known for having the tallest mountain peak (Humphreys Peak) in Arizona, and it’s also known for having a ski resort.
-Thought it didn’t snow in Arizona?
+Flagstaff is located 2.5 hours north of Scottsdale.
+It’s known as a college town, housing Northern Arizona University, it’s known for having the tallest mountain peak (Humphreys Peak) in Arizona, and it’s also known for having a ski resort.
+Did you think it didn’t snow in Arizona?
 Think again!

 Flagstaff is nestled away in the mountains and the best part about the city is that it’s close to some of Arizona’s best wonders – The Grand Canyon, Horseshoe Bend, and Antelope Canyon, to name a few.
 The Grand Canyon is located 1.5-hours northwest of Flagstaff; while both Horseshoe Bend and Antelope Canyon are located about 2-hours north of Flagstaff near Page, Arizona.

-To be honest, Flagstaff really wasn’t for me.
+To be honest, Flagstaff wasn’t for me.
 Aside from the incredible meal that I had at Criollo Latin Kitchen, I wasn’t entirely impressed with the town and I ended up leaving nearly as soon as I had arrived.
-However if you’re thinking Flagstaff or Sedona I think its important to keep in mind that Flagstaff is closer to the sights mentioned earlier.
+However, if you’re thinking Flagstaff or Sedona I think it’s important to keep in mind that Flagstaff is closer to the sights mentioned earlier.

 If you’re planning on visiting Sedona, here are some things to do in Sedona that you can’t miss!